-The goal of a real estate website is to generate leads.
-Through content marketing and search engine optimization, real estate agents drive traffic to their websites.
-With valuable offers such as instant home valuations, visitors are encouraged to input their contact information, converting that visitor to a lead.
+The purpose of a real estate website is to generate leads.
+Through content marketing and search engine optimization, real estate agents drive traffic to their sites.
+With valuable offers such as instant home valuations, visitors are encouraged to input their contact information, converting that visitor to lead.

 What is Content Marketing?